-At Ethical Pets, we use Free, Libre and Open Source Software (With a preference for free over open source where possible).
+At Ethical Pets, we only use Free, Libre and Open Source Software (With a preference for free over open source where possible).
 Sometimes these types of software are called Linux.
 In addition to this, we only use file types which company with Open Standards.

 Free software guarantees four fundamental freedoms for the user: the freedom to use; study; change and distribute the software for what ever reason/purpose the user wishes.

 Common examples include Firefox web-browser, Libre Office/Open office and Ubuntu the Operating system - but there are literally millions of options out there.